n15g/badger/README.md

 *   History Plaque inscription and type (wall or monument)

-*   Key Name (hero, male, lowercase, no special characters, replace space with dash (snake-case))
+*   Key Name (hero, male, lowercase, no special characters, replace space with dash (snake-case or kebab-case))

 *   Export Name (hero, male, CamelCase (ProperCase), no special characters or spaces)